javascript-utilities/browser-storage/README.md

 ##  Security

-Values returned by the `get(key)` method are filtered through `encodeURIComponent`, however, :warning: this should **not** be considered _trusted_ input or fully _sanitized_.
-Authors utilizing code from this project should still use caution when handling returned values.
+Values returned by the `get(key)` method are filtered through `encodeURIComponent`, however :warning:, this should **not** be considered _trusted_ input or fully _sanitized_; those utilizing code from this project should still use caution when handling returned values.
+Additionally any given `value` saved within a browser should be of a `string`, `float`/`integer`, or `boolean` type, and strings _should_ be simple such as _IDs_ or similar for _downstream_ JavaScript to look-up.

-By default other sub-domains do **not** have access to data handled by `BrowserStorage`, authors utilizing code from this project are encouraged keep it that way as there are good reasons for browsers behaving like that.
-Project under the same sub-domain _should_ have access to `BrowserStorage`, meaning that authors may include code from this repository in multiple projects under the same GitHub account or or organization name and access client settings with JavaScript; all in all allowing for theming and other configurations to remain seamlessly consistent.
+By default other sub-domains do **not** have access to data handled by `BrowserStorage`, those utilizing code from this project are encouraged to keep it that way as there are good reasons for browsers behaving like that.
+Projects under the same sub-domain _should_ have access to `BrowserStorage`, meaning that those utilizing code from this project may do so within multiple projects under the same GitHub account or or organization name and access client settings with client-side JavaScript; all in all allowing for theming and other configurations to be seamlessly consistent across an organization or account sub-domain without any server-side data bases or scripting.

 ## Privacy

+Cookies are only used if a browser does not have `localStorage` available, because it is the intention of this project to be accessible on _most_ devices while preferably using storage options that do not easily _leak_ client preferences.
+In most cases this means hosting static content generally does not require client data to be stored on a server thus each client becomes the owner of their own data.

 When cookies are used, `key` `value` pares are set within browser storage with the `path=/` parameter to mitigate risks of other sites reading client stored data.
-Additionally most browsers will send cookies on **every** request by default, meaning that interception and/or logging could be taking place by server administrators.
+Unfortunately most browsers by default will send cookies on **every** request to a matching sub-domain, meaning that interception and/or logging _could_ be taking place by server administrators.
+Site administrators are encouraged to set _`cookie-free`_ to notify browsers to stop this behavior on servers that only serve static content similar to GitHub Pages.

 When `localStorage` is available **no** data is sent back to the server by default.
 For static sites, such as those hosted by GitHub Pages, this means that no data about client preferences are stored anywhere other than on the respective browser.

-By default the code of this project does **not** send any data anywhere otherwise, and generally project authors using code from this project do **not** have access to any data stored by the `BrowserStorage` class.
+By default the code of this project does **not** send any data anywhere otherwise, and generally project authors using code from this project do **not** have server-side access to any data stored by the `BrowserStorage` class.

+That all stated it is possible that browser stored data could be transmitted by another script to third parties, so those utilizing code from this project are encouraged to **not** store anything of a sensitive and/or private nature.

 ## Support